oscar-system/GAP_pkg/GAP_pkg_xmodalg/README.md

 # GAP_pkg_xmodalg

-This is generated wrapper package for the GAP package XModAlg 1.22.
+This is a generated Julia wrapper package for the GAP package XModAlg 1.23.

 ## Issues